This is the web site for the International Journal for Psychotherapy (IJP) ISSN 1356-9082 (Print); ISSN 1469-8498 (Online)

-You can contact the Journal by e-mail here: firstname.lastname@example.org
+You can contact the Journal at this e-mail address: admin"@"ijp.org.uk

-Please use the "Tabs" at the top of the page to navigate through the site.
+Please use the "Tabs" at the top of the pages to navigate through the site.

-Please use the CATALOGUE (left-hand, side-bar) to purchase items.
+Please use the CATALOGUE (left-hand, side-bar) to purchase articles and issues.

-We are also now starting to publish articles on-line, in advance of publication.
-For these, please click on the "Read Current Online Articles Here" link (above, left).
-These articles (those that are available) are free for you to read - given the time limits!
-There will be other Online articles available soon.
+We also publish some articles online, in advance of print publication.
+These are available (free) for you to download - given the time limits!
+There will be other articles available soon.

 The IJP was founded in 1996.